How to Train Your Dragon (2025)

 Lowest Recommended Age: Mature High Schooler

-MPAA Rating: Rated R for language including a sexual reference
+MPAA Rating: Rated R for strong/bloody violence throughout, and language

 Profanity: Very strong language